Want the perfect workout program?Take Quiz

 Enhance Athletic Performance: Many of the claims about foam rollers enhancing athletic performance are usually anecdotal but this meta-analysis scientifically demonstrated the positive affects that foam rolling can have on athletes.
 Pre-exercise foam rolling seemed to be effective for short-term enhancements in flexibility.
 It also showed that sprint performance was improved and that post-exercise foam rolling reduced muscle soreness.
 Overall, there aren’t enough high-quality and well-designed studies that give the optimal treatment protocol of foam rolling that can definitively say what the exact benefits are in regards to sports performance.

 Reduce Muscle Pain: Any athlete or person who works out with intensity knows the feeling of being super sore a day or two after a hard training session.
 This muscles soreness known as DOMS or delayed onset muscle soreness can be a real pain.
 Foam rolling can be a saving grace to alleviate and/or reduce this muscle soreness.
 This study found that DOMS resulted in decreased athletic performance but when following a foam rolling protocol recovery times improved.
 The foam rolling protocol here was 20 minutes on a high-density foam roller immediately following exercise then every 24 hours afterwards.
 Needless to say, if you’re looking for an affordable, reliable, time efficient and easy way to speed up muscle recover from exercise then you must start using a foam roller regularly.
+Another option to consider for muscle pain, which can be done in combination with foam rolling, is muscle scraping.

 The science is out on the best time to foam roll.
 It’s been shown that foam rolling can be beneficial both pre and post-exercise without negative consequences.
 The best time to foam roll is largely dependent on you as an individual and your personal experience.
 We tend to do both with a short session of foam rolling on the muscles we’ll be working pre-exercise then we follow it up with a longer foam rolling session once the workout is over.